osmiddleton/CarniDIET-Database/README.md

 # Our aim?
 The curiosity of humans with the natural world has resulted in a surplus of valuable ecological data spread throughout the literature and various archives.
-While just the tip of the iceburg, we aim to compile these treasure trove of species diet data in a standardised way for use in future macroevolutionary, macroecological, and conservation research.
+While just the tip of the data-iceburg (i.e. *"data-burg"*), we aim to compile these treasure troves of data that quantify species' diets at given points in space and time in a standardised way for use in future macroevolutionary, macroecological, and conservation research.

 We want CarniDIET to act as a central database for storing quantitative data on the dietary composition of carnivores from a variety of sources (Version 1.0 currently consists primarily of peer-reviewed scientific papers).
 However, in the future we aim to build on this to incorporate (1) more species, including ideally beyond mammals, and (2) from more types of sources.